wso2/docs-ob-toolkit-berlin/en/docs/learn/integration-with-bank.md

 ### Shareable Accounts API

-The Shareable Accounts API is used for the following two purposes:
+The Shareable Accounts API is used in the AISP flow to retrieve the account IDs from the bank during authorization.

-1. To validate the debtor account if the PISP sends it in the initiation request
-2. To populate the payment accounts on the consent page if the initiation request does not contain a debtor account.
+The account IDs are then displayed on the consent page.

+- In a bank offered consent scenario, the Shareable Accounts API retrieves all available accounts for the user and displays them on the consent page for the user to select accounts.
+- In a scenario where account IDs are already provided in the consent, the Shareable Accounts API checks whether the accounts in the consent are available in the bank backend.

 When invoking this API, the `consentId` and `userId` (PSU ID) parameters are required to be sent in the URL as query parameters.